carmelolg/angularUtils-pagination/README.md

 #NOTE
 My fork change ngRepeat with slyRepeat for increase performance with large data

+##Warning!!
+sfly-scalyr dependency no more available on bower :(

 # angular-utils-pagination

 This repo contains only the release version of the dirPagination module from my